How to Select an Air CompressorLast updated on: March 17th, 2020 at: 09:55 am

-- What special requirements dose this application demand?
+- What special requirements does this application demand?

-To answer the first three questions, simply determine: What will the compressed air be used for?
-The most common uses for compressed air are simply described as shop, plant, or air.
+To answer the first three questions, simply determine the answer to this question: What will the compressed air be used for?
+The most common uses for compressed air are simply to power pneumatic tools.

-In the shop capacity, the air compressor is being used to supply an energy source for tools like impact wrenches, nail guns, drills and grinders and blow guns.
+In the shop capacity, the air compressor powers tools like impact wrenches, nail guns, drills, grinders and blowguns.
 There are hundreds of stationary and portable tools that use compressed air for their power source.
-Each device has manufacturer’s specifications for the appropriate amount of pressure (psig, bar or kPa) and air flow (cfm, l/sec or m3/min).
+Each device has manufacturer specifications for the appropriate amount of pressure (psig, bar or kPa) and airflow (cfm, l/sec or m3/min).
 The performance of the device is critically dependent on these factors, and these must be kept in mind when selecting an air compressor.

-If the compressed air is to be used a power source for certain precision equipment, the selection becomes even more critical.
+If the compressed air is to be used as a power source for certain precision equipment, the selection becomes even more critical.
 For instance, a pneumatic drill can operate with a certain maximum level of contamination that would not be acceptable for a precision dentist’s drill.
-Even though both drills must have the incoming air filtered to remove as much dust and water before entering the tool, a dentist’s drill should not receive any contamination at all, including the oil that is commonly used in operating an air compressor.
-Special types of compressors are available that use no lubricating fluid in the compression chamber – either oil free or oil less.
+Even though both drills must have the incoming air filtered to remove dust and water before entering the tool, a dentist’s drill should not receive any contamination at all, including the oil that is commonly used in operating an air compressor.
+Special types of compressors are available that use no lubricating fluid in the compression chamber – either oil-free or oilless.

-Air-cooled reciprocating (piston type) compressors are generally ideal for intermittent duty usage that requires them to operate at most 60-70% of the time.
-If the compressor is not allowed to unload, or rest, at least 30% of its operating cycle, there is a possibility of heat damaging the head and valves.
+Air-cooled reciprocating (piston type) compressors are generally ideal for intermittent duty usage that requires them to operate at most 60 to 70% of the time.
+If the compressor is not allowed to unload, or rest, at least 30% of its operating cycle, heat could damage the head and valves.

-The ‘first cost’ of any equipment is always a deciding factor when selecting one model over another.
-First cost is affected by many factors, like design, pressure and flow, lubricated or oil-free (oil-less) and any special features that may be required.
+The “initial purchase price” of any equipment is always a deciding factor when selecting one model over another.
+The initial purchase price is affected by many factors, like design, pressure and flow, lubricated or oil-free (oilless) and any special features that may be required.
 Generally speaking, rotary screw and centrifugal compressors tend to be more expensive than reciprocating compressors because they are designed for more severe duty and longer maintenance intervals.
-The second part of the cost equation is overall cost of ownership.
+The second part of the cost equation is the overall cost of ownership.

-In general, the first cost of an air compressor represents about 10% of the cost to own and operate the compressor in the first five years.
+In general, the initial purchase price of an air compressor represents about 10% of the cost to own and operate the compressor in the first five years.
 The other components are installation and piping, maintenance and power.
-The largest contributor to cost of ownership is power, ranging from the same cost per year as the initial investment all the way to three or four times the initial cost per year.
+The largest contributor to the cost of ownership is power, ranging from the same cost per year as the initial investment all the way to three or four times the initial cost per year.
 In selecting a relatively low price up front, a customer could be paying almost twice as much for power versus a slightly higher initial cost for a more efficient compressor.
 To help in this part of the decision, all manufacturers of industrial equipment provide data sheets that clearly indicate the power and capacity of their standard air compressors.
-These data sheets can be obtained from each manufacturer, or from their local distributor.
+These data sheets can be obtained from each manufacturer or from the local distributor.

 A final factor, but not the only remaining factor by any means, involves the amount of customization required for the compressor to meet the needs of the application.
-This can include special cooling equipment for hot or cold environments, sound attenuation devices (enclosures or active noise cancellation), control devices to integrate into existing equipment, non-standard voltage…the list is nearly endless.
-If a standard piece of equipment nearly meets the requirements, it is a great advantage to make a compromise in the name of economy and long term service.
+This can include special cooling equipment for hot or cold environments, sound attenuation devices such as enclosures or active noise cancellation, control devices to integrate into existing equipment, non-standard voltage — the list is nearly endless.
+If a standard piece of equipment nearly meets the requirements, it is a great advantage to make a compromise in the name of economy and long-term service.